vlocitycharles/Vlocity-LWC-Cookbook/OmniScript.md

 This LWC shows how you can pass in custom parameters that affect how the button is rendered.

 ## Charting

 ### [OS Charting](OmniScriptLWCs/OsCharting.md)

 This is a simple wrapper around ChartJS for inline charts in OmniScript.

+## Publish and Subscribe

+PubSub

+This is a simple demonstration of publish (click a button to publish the time) and subscribe (a label that updates with the published time).
+It's simple, but demonstrates all of the mechanics involved.